 Essays – Make sure they are read by someone who will help you make sure they are error free.

 Letter of Recommendation Form – Many applications require two letters from unrelated adults who know you well.

 ACT/SAT Scores – These will be listed on your transcript, but make sure to read the fine print to see if they will accept that or if they require a score directly from the testing center.

 Class Rank – You are given a ranking number according to the graduating class size and your GPA.
-You can obtain this number from the high school Scholarship Specialist.
+You can obtain this number from your high school counselor, Registrar or Scholarship Specialist.

 FAFSA – Proof of financial need may be required.
 A Student Aid Report from FAFSA may need to be submitted.
 Seniors can apply as soon as October 1st of their senior year.
 A FAFSA4caster can be done early to see what your projected aid looks like.